Thursday, February 24, 2022

 to dance with storms.

-carved from a fallen tree he climbed as a boy.
+fallen from a tree he climbed as a boy.

-as it retreated with the hem of her dress.
+as it retreated like the hem of her dress.

-and as all of us must do, they diminish,
+and as all must do, they soon diminish,

 as night sinks into water.